Power of Attorney for Property: What You Must Know

 • Grantor Details: Name, age, address, and occupation of the individual conferring the power (Grantor).

-• Attorney Details: Name of the attorney, age, address, father's name and occupation of the person to whom the power is granted (Attorney).
+• Attorney Details: Name of the attorney, age, address, father's name, and occupation of the person to whom the power is granted (attorney).

 • Date and Place: Date and location of drafting the POA deed, and specifically state the commencement date for the operation of the power separately.